lolakkalol/Papyrus-Impact-Plugin/README.md

 ### Modify the meta-model/profile
 The `model/com.alexander.thesis.profile.di` file contains the papyrus model used to edit the meta-model.
 To modify the meta-model, open the papyrus model and use the diagram editor provided by papyrus to make the required changes.
-As the profile is included as a static UML2 profile multiple plugin extensions need to be defined, these are already made and does not need to be updated.
+As the profile is included as a static UML2 profile multiple plugin extensions need to be defined, these are already made and does not need to be updated but for the sake of documentation are mentioned here:

+- `org.eclipse.emf.ecore.generated_package`
+- `org.eclipse.uml2.uml.generated_package`
+- `org.eclipse.papyrus.uml.extensionpoints.UMLProfile` (Is only needed for papyrus to find the profile)

 To update the profile in the plugin follow these steps:
 <details>
   <summary>Update details</summary>